Capital One Platinum Credit Card vs. Capital One Platinum Secured Credit Card: Which Is Best for You?

 Who Should Consider the Capital One Platinum Secured Credit Card?

-Capital One Platinum Secured is a low-cost option for folks with bad credit.
-Outside of the refundable security deposit, there are no additional fees to use this card, and it doesn’t require opening a bank account.
+Capital One Platinum Secured is a low-cost option for folks with limited or bad credit.
+Outside of the refundable security deposit, there is no annual fee to use this card.

 People looking to rebuild credit by paying bills on time and using the card responsibly can qualify for a credit line increase in as little as six months.